Cliff Blankenship

 Clifford Douglas Blankenship (April 10, 1880 – April 26, 1956) was an American professional baseball player.
-He played his first game on April 17, 1905.
-He played his 95th and final game on August 18, 1909.
-His batting average was .225.
+He played his first game on April 17, 1905 for the Cincinnati Reds.
+He played his 95th and final game on August 18, 1909 for the Washington Senators.
+He continued playing in the minor leagues until 1916.
+He also managed in the minors from 1910 to 1922.

-In 1907, Senators manager Joe Cantillon sent Blankenship to Weiser, Idaho, to scout pitcher Walter Johnson.
+In 1907, Senators manager Joe Cantillon sent Blankenship, who was injured with a broken finger, to Weiser, Idaho to scout pitcher Walter Johnson.
 Blankenship successfully persuaded Johnson to accept a Washington contract.